2022/2023 Program

 1.5 credit hours will be counted toward the professional development course requirement of PDEV 6770 A/B/C/D/E.

-Supplementary Info in PDF is Not Enough – Apply FAIR Principles to Your Chemical Data (1.5hr)
+Supplementary Info in PDF is Not Enough – Apply FAIR Principles to Your Research Data (1.5hr)

-Web scraping can be a useful technique for researchers, as it allows them to efficiently and automatically extract data from websites for analysis, making their research process more efficient and repeatable.
-Not all web scraping requires programming.
-This workshop will introduce and demonstrate two no-code tools that can help scrape data from the web.
+Web scraping is a useful technique for researchers, as it allows them to quickly and automatically extract data from websites for analysis, making their research process more efficient and repeatable.
+This workshop is designed for non-technical researchers to choose the right tool for scraping content from the web.
+Module 1 of this workshop introduces the no-code approach to scraping, while Module 2 demonstrates how to use Python code to scrape content.

 1.5 credit hours will be counted toward the professional development course requirement of PDEV 6770 A/C/D/E.